Who is eligible?

 What happens next?

-During your appointment, an advisor will issue you a new DS-2019 for you and your dependents.
+During your appointment, an advisor will review the documentation you uploaded in myIO and issue a new DS-2019 for you and your dependents.
 Your dependents will then present the DS-2019 when they apply for a J-1 visa in your home country.
 They should also present copies of your immigration documents (DS-2019, passport, visa, and proof of enrollment) during the visa appointment.
 In addition to a valid passport and visa, your dependents will need to show their dependent DS-2019 upon entry to the United States.
 If you are requesting a change of status to J-2 within the United States, speak to an advisor about the change of status procedure.

 J-2 dependents are eligible for the following benefits of their status:

 If you have a child (under the age of 21) who you wish to bring to the United States in J-2 status, they are eligible to enroll in elementary or secondary school.
 You can find information on Austin Independent School District on their website.
 Look under “Schools” and click on “Find Your Assigned Schools” to see where your child should be attending.
 Children generally attend school if they are the age 18 or under.